jhead/dog-vision/README.md

 # DogVision

+(this was vibe coded just to see like my dog for fun, don't hate me)

 See the world through a dog's eyes!
 Experience how your furry friend sees colors.

 This is a NextJS application that simulates how dogs perceive colors by applying a Deuteranopia filter to images and live camera feeds.